Frequently Asked Questions

 Declaring the Minor

-Yes.
-While A&S students are usually prevented from declaring a major or minor until sophomore year, first-year A&S students can declare the Data Science Minor.
+Yes, and we are delighted to welcome you into the fold of data science!
+You can declare starting the second semester of your first year.
 As noted in the previous question, this can be important to do since some popular core DS courses will give some preference to students who have officially declared Data Science as a minor.

 College-Specific Information